Internet Protocol Address Assignment Policy

 - All University of Florida IT-Directors are responsible for appointing Network Contacts to manage their IP address space.

-- All University of Florida IT-Directors, in conjunction with CNS, are responsible for insuring that all existing uses of IP addresses comply with all relevant University of Florida Policies and Standards.
+- All University of Florida IT-Directors, in conjunction with ICT, are responsible for insuring that all existing uses of IP addresses comply with all relevant University of Florida Policies and Standards.

 UF-1.0102: Policies on Information Technology and Security